ryanoasis/dev-interview-study-guide/README.md

   - 1 hour in the AM
   - 2 hours in the PM
 - 3 hours each Saturday
+- 2 hours each Sunday
-- 6 days a week
+- 7 days a week
-- Monday through Saturday
+- Monday through Sunday

+Approximately 20 hours a week

 ## Weekly Detailed Schedule